bell-kevin/carnival/README.md

 # carnival
-The final project is a program that simulates a carnival, and lets the user make a journey through that carnival, playing games and gathering prizes, eating carnival food, taking rides.
+The final project is a program that simulates a carnival, and lets the user make a journey through that carnival, playing games and gathering prizes, eating carnival food, taking rides

 Final Project
 # Carnival